 Offers in compromise

-As mentioned on the homepage, there is also something called an "offer in compromise."
+There is also something called an "offer in compromise."
 This is available when a taxpayer is able to make an offer that equals his or her "collection potential."
 For example, if a taxpayer has a disposable income of $100 per month over 10 years and no money in the bank, his or her collection potential is $12,000.

 Offers in compromise are not usually accepted (the rejection rate is about 86%) because a taxpayer's collection potential is almost always greater than any lump sum he or she would have.
 A taxpayer with $12,000 in the bank would have a collection potential of $12,000, plus any future disposable income until the statute of limitations expires.
 This type of submission only really works when there is an external source for the money such as a family member. (although I've had more luck with them at the state level) I generally don't advise people to apply for an offer in compromise with the IRS; usually I advise them to put the back taxes on a partial payment installment agreement, as described above.